 What is it?

 The BJCP reception is our annual gathering of judges at NHC.
 Part thank-you for turning out to judge and part educational seminar, these events have been very popular in past years.
-This year we will have food at the reception, unlike last year (no shake-down food rates this year!).
-An Asian-themed buffet is planned.
-As usual, three educational seminars will form the program.
+This year we will have food at the reception; a Mexican fiesta-themed buffet is planned.
+Four educational seminars will form the program.
 Due to hotel requirements, we need to segregate the program into two sessions so that homebrew and commercial beer are not served at the same time.
 The homebrew session will be first, followed by the commercial beer session.

 All attendees must be over 21.